 Updating a Measure

 The user can update a measure by clicking the “Update Measure” button, which is accessed by clicking the “Measure Actions” icon (item #2 in Figure 10).
 The “Update Measures” button displays the Update Measure Dialog (shown in Figure 9), which allows the user to specify a new zip package for a measure exported from the MAT.
-Once the new measure package has been entered, the user clicks the “Load” button, which updates the measure definition and returns the user to the Measure View with the updated measure definition.
+Once the new measure package has been entered, the user clicks the “Load” button, which updates the measure definition and displays the popup window shown in Figure 15.
+The window displays exactly which patients were affected by the updated measure.